biril/backbone-proxy/README.md

 // Instantiate a readonly proxy - a proxy that throws on any invocation of .set var userReadonly = new UserProxy();
 userReadonly.set = function () {
-  throw 'cannot set attributes on readonly user model' };
+  throw 'cannot set attributes on readonly user model';
+};

 // Attributes cannot be set on userReadonly